-Commissioner Brown stated that he had mentioned at the past budget meetings that there was a request for personnel in the Magistrate Court for legitimate reasons and he thought it was necessary to address the request in order for that judicial agency to function legally.
-He did not want to put them in a situation and have it come back to the Board, where they are not performing their duties in a lawful manner when looking at the judicial system.
+Commissioner Brown stated that he had mentioned at the past budget meetings that there was a request for personnel in the Magistrate Court for legitimate reasons and he thought it was necessary to address the request in order for the judicial agency to function legally.
+He stated that he did not want to have it come back to the Board, where the judges were not performing duties in a lawful manner.

 Mr. Rapson stated that it was one of the items that was not funded in the budget for a full-time position at \$63,325 or a part-time law clerk at \$20,293.
 Mr. Rapson summarized the items not included in the budget.
-He asked the Board to let him know if they would like it included.
+He asked the Board to let him know if it should be included.
 The additional items not included in the budget: